aa-12323/sa/README.md

 Fixed the bumps in phi caused by sorting the phi column and using e1/e1 in pa calculation
 ### 2019.10.27
 Fixed the reference axis in measuring position angle, cofirmed that we got a radial alignment at small seperations
+### 2019.10.28
+Fixed the glitch that is caused by not filling np.empty properly\
+Fixed the center theta in phi calculation

 ## Questions
 ### What is PFREE?